osu-crypto/libOTe/AUDIT.md

 - `ExConvCode_Audit_Test` checks a strong pseudoprime, the largest 64-bit
   prime, `UINT64_MAX`, known next-prime output, and exhaustion at the domain boundary.

+## AUD-076: Dynamic sparse-matrix mutations broke adjacency invariants

+Status: fixed

+Affected code:

+- `DynSparseMtx` resizing, clearing, row operations, column selection, and `VecSortSet` erasure.

+Concern:

+Resize used its growth condition for the shrink cleanup loops.
+Growth could remove reciprocal entries from existing columns, while shrink simply discarded rows or columns that were still referenced from the opposite side.
+The clear operations removed only the reciprocal entries and left the selected set populated.
+Missing-set erasure and invalid public indices were assert-only or unchecked.

+Impact:

+Direct mutation of a dynamic sparse matrix could silently corrupt its paired row/column representation.
+Later mutation or conversion could erase unrelated entries or access outside the row or column arrays.

+Resolution:

+Shrink now clears removed rows and columns in descending order, growth preserves existing edges, and clear operations empty both sides.
+Public mutation and selection indices are validated before mutation, self-row addition clears the row, validation checks index domains before dereferencing, and sorted-set erasure rejects a missing element.

+Verification:

+- `Mtx_Audit_Test` grows and shrinks a populated matrix, checks edge preservation and removal, clears a row, validates both adjacency views, and verifies transactional rejection of an invalid appended column.

+## AUD-077: Sparse-matrix APIs trusted Release-disabled boundary assertions

+Status: fixed

+Affected code:

+- `SparseMtx` initialization, vector multiplication, submatrices, column selection, concatenation, multiplication, addition, and coordinate lookup.

+Concern:

+Several public operations used assertions as their only dimension checks.
+Short vectors, invalid column indices, or overflowing submatrix ranges could therefore be indexed out of bounds in Release.
+Initialization terminated the process with `abort()` for duplicate or out-of-range points.

+Impact:

+Malformed direct inputs, including dimensions derived from an external message by a caller, could cause out-of-bounds access or process termination.

+Resolution:

+Each public operation now validates its own vector lengths, matrix dimensions, indices, and subtraction-based submatrix ranges before entering its existing loop.
+Initialization validates all points and reports malformed input with an exception instead of aborting.
+Multiplication inner loops are unchanged.

+Verification:

+- `Mtx_Audit_Test` covers short multiplication input, invalid submatrices and selected columns, duplicate and out-of-range points, and mismatched matrix multiplication and addition.

+## AUD-078: Dense-matrix operations admitted unsafe dimensions

+Status: fixed

+Affected code:

+- `DenseMtx` resizing, selection, row swapping, multiplication, addition, inversion, and submatrix extraction.

+Concern:

+Row padding and storage products could wrap.
+Other public operations used assertions or no checks for operand dimensions and requested ranges, permitting out-of-bounds access in Release.

+Impact:

+Invalid direct use of the matrix API could allocate the wrong storage size or read and write beyond an operand.

+Resolution:

+Resize individually checks row padding and the column-by-block-row product before changing live dimensions.
+All compound operations validate dimensions or indices once at their boundary.
+Dense bit-access and arithmetic inner loops remain unchanged.

+Verification:

+- `Mtx_Audit_Test` covers overflowing resize, invalid selection and submatrices, nonsquare inversion, and mismatched addition and multiplication.

+## AUD-079: Primitive-root validation skipped prime factors

+Status: fixed

+Affected code:

+- `isPrimRootOfUnity()` and NTT root validation and precomputation.

+Concern:

+The primitivity loop omitted the first and last unique factors.
+In particular, a power-of-two order has one factor and received no proper-order check, so an order-two element could be accepted for a larger NTT.
+An empty factor list underflowed the loop bound.
+Root precomputation also checked a root for twice the actual output-span order; the incomplete validator had hidden that error.

+Impact:

+A caller-supplied nonprimitive root could produce a noninvertible or otherwise incorrect transform while passing validation.

+Resolution:

+Validation reconstructs the order with checked products, handles order one, and checks every unique prime factor.
+Recursive transforms validate primitivity once at their outer entry, and precomputation consistently requires a primitive root whose order equals the power-table span.
+Optimized precomputed-twiddle inner loops are unchanged.

+Verification:

+- `Field_Audit_Test` rejects an order-two element as a primitive eighth root and accepts the primitive first root.
+- `Ntt_Audit_Test` rejects the order-two element in both forward and inverse Release transforms; existing matrix, recursive, and batch NTT tests verify the corrected precomputation contract.

+## AUD-080: Root generation could divide by zero or index past root tables

+Status: fixed

+Affected code:

+- Generic, Fp31, and Goldilocks `primRootOfUnity()` implementations.

+Concern:

+The generic implementation accepted zero and orders that did not divide the field multiplicative order.
+The specialized power-of-two implementations shifted before bounding the logarithm and did not check their table indices.

+Impact:

+Invalid direct orders could cause division by zero, undefined shifts, return a non-root, or read beyond a static root table.

+Resolution:

+The generic path requires a nonzero divisor of the multiplicative order.
+Fp31 and Goldilocks require a representable power of two and separately bound the index by their respective root tables and field two-adicities.

+Verification:

+- `Field_Audit_Test` covers zero, a nondividing order, Fp31 order `2^28`, and
+  Goldilocks order `2^33`.

+## AUD-081: Fp exponent and zero-division semantics were incorrect

+Status: fixed

+Affected code:

+- `Fp::pow()`, `Fp::inverse()`, and the division operators.

+Concern:

+Exponentiation reduced large exponents modulo the field order instead of the multiplicative-group order, changing valid powers such as `a^(p+1)`.
+Inversion of zero aborted in Debug but returned zero in Release, so Release division by zero silently returned zero.

+Impact:

+Large-exponent field computations could return the wrong element, and division by zero had build-dependent behavior that could hide invalid algebraic state.

+Resolution:

+Exponentiation now processes the supplied nonnegative exponent without the incorrect reduction. `inverse(0)` consistently follows the vector-friendly zero convention already used by Goldilocks, while `/` and `/=` explicitly reject a zero divisor.

+Verification:

+- `Field_Audit_Test` checks `a^(p+1) = a^2`, the zero-inverse convention, and
+  division-by-zero rejection.

+## AUD-082: NTT size validation performed unsafe derived arithmetic

+Status: fixed

+Affected code:

+- Recursive, iterative, matrix, precomputation, and twiddle-extraction NTT entry points.

+Concern:

+Zero lengths reached `log2ceil(0)`, a shift by 64, and `n - 1` allocation
+arithmetic.
+Other paths formed a doubled root order before establishing a safe size and did not consistently enforce the 32-bit bit-reversal index domain.

+Impact:

+Malformed direct calls could underflow allocations or invoke undefined shifts before the transform rejected the input.

+Resolution:

+A shared entry check now requires a nonzero power-of-two size in the supported 32-bit index domain and bounds the doubled order before any derived arithmetic.
+Size-one transforms return without calling zero-bit reversal.
+Arithmetic and butterfly inner loops are unchanged.

+Verification:

+- `Ntt_Audit_Test` covers empty forward, inverse, matrix, precomputation, and twiddle calls, plus an extreme size outside the supported domain.